Dewalt-arch/pimpmykali/README.md

   - added python requests and colorama installations to fix_missing (menu option 1) and (menu option 0) fix_all

 # Revision 1.0.0 Atom replaces Gedit
-  - pimpmykali has reached a state of consistency and stability in the function it preforms version is being bumped to v1.0.0 to be more in line with version numbering standards.
+  - pimpmykali has reached a state of consistency and stability in the function it performs version is being bumped to v1.0.0 to be more in line with version numbering standards.
   - Atom has replaced gedit, gedit will no longer be installed by pimpmykali